YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * Because ZTSTART has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.

-For more information on Journaling and transaction fencing, refer to the "YottaDB Journaling" chapter in the Administration and Operations Guide.
+For more information on Journaling and transaction fencing, refer to the `"YottaDB Journaling" chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

 -------------------
 ZWIthdraw